plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 :::

 (adversarial_examples)=
-# Using MAD to generate adversarial examples
+# Generate adversarial examples using MAD Competition

 :::{warning}
 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.